New Retirement Plan FAQ

 How does this affect my taxes?

-I'm invested in TIAA Traditional and CREF Stock, will there be any changes with these investments?
+I'm invested in TIAA Traditional and CREF Stock, will there be any changes with the investments?

-I'm invested in the TIAA-CREF Lifecycle funds already, is there any benefit to moving my investments to the new plan?
+i'm invested in the TIAA-CREF Lifecycle funds already, is there any benefit to moving my investments to the nwe plan?

-What are Biblical Responsible Investments (BRI) and why isn't Guidestone one of the investment options?
+What are Biblical Investments (BRI) and why isn't Guidestone one of the investment options?